Beaver Falls Cutlery Company: Labor dispute, 1872

 At first there was a settlement with the company workers, following a delegation from the Beaver Falls community.
 Management agreed as follows: "All cutlery workers were paid each month with the privilege of leaving if dissatisfied, and if they would leave the Chinamen alone and permit them to remain, the strikers would be reinstated with pay and all profits from the cutlery would be used for the community for seven years."
 The Chinese were satisfactory workers; their appearance attracted tourists who in turn brought good custom to the factory.

 However the Chinese had been brought in to reduce theft and to reduce the payroll.
 The payroll dropped from $13,000 to $5,000 per month.
 Beaver Falls residents resented the Chinese, pushing them from the wooden walkways onto the muddy streets.
 Some Chinese workers died after such attacks, and were buried at the far end of town in a specially dedicated cemetery, near Twenty-Eighth Street and Fifth Avenue on College Hill.
 Their bones were then "removed and carried away in sacks."
-Although rumour had it that a mysterious benefactor paid for the removal of the bodies, which were exhumed and returned to China for traditional burial rites, another story suggests that a developer wanted to build homes on the land.
+Although rumor had it that a mysterious benefactor paid for the removal of the bodies, which were exhumed and returned to China for traditional burial rites, another story suggests that a developer wanted to build homes on the land.
 Over the years, half of the Chinese left the company, and in 1877 the other half left, their fare to San Francisco being paid by the company, as per their contract.
 Local residents returned to work at the plant.

 The background to the use of Chinese labor was the immigration of 60,000 Chinese to the Pacific Coast and Rockies between the California Gold Rush and 1869.
 With the completion of the First transcontinental railroad in 1869, the Chinese began to move east, and potential employment at Beaver Falls made it one of their first eastern destinations.
 The local controversy following the strike at the cutlery company took the notice of Pennsylvania General Assembly and Congress, in the context of the contemporary Chinese question debate about immigration.
 "In some measure it contributed to the eventual passage of the Chinese Exclusion Act" of 1882.